WELCOME JEREMY O'SHEA TO PRIDE SEEDS

 Hybrid Performance by Plant Population by Soil Type

-Jul 14, 2022, 12:44 PM by Tyler Allen (Disabled)
+Jul 14, 2022, 12:44 by Tyler Allen (Disabled)

 The objective was to compare the performance of five hybrids related to population, soil type and yield zones.
 The hybrids were planted in strips using a VR prescription to vary populations.